BrianLeek/RunMyBB/README.md

 # CreateMyBB

+This script is not production ready and should not be used on a public server.
+This script will need you to setup your v-host files to support subdomains like forumname.yourwebsite.com

-CreateMyBB is a self-hosted multi-forum management platform built with PHP and MySQL.
+RunMyBB is a self-hosted multi-forum management platform built with PHP and MySQL.
 It allows users to quickly create their own MyBB forums with no coding experience required.

 This project was designed with simplicity, automation, and scalability in mind â€” perfect for hobbyist forum hosting or launching a custom MyBB-as-a-service platform.